Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Shock is a condition in which circulation fails to meet the nutritional needs of the cells and fails to remove the metabolic waste products.

-• It is characterized by hypoperfusion and severe dysfunction of vital organs.
+• It is characterised by hypoperfusion and severe dysfunction of vital organs.

 Shock Classification: